The Simpsons: LGBTQ representation

 The Simpsons has historically been open to portrayals of LGBTQ characters and settings, and it has routinely challenged heteronormativity.
-It was one of several animated television shows in the United States that began introducing characters that were LGBTQ, both openly and implied, in the 1990s.
+It was one of several animated television shows in the United States that began introducing characters who were either openly or implicitly LGBTQ, in the 1990s.
 While early episodes involving LGBTQ characters primarily included them through the use of stereotypes, The Simpsons developed several prominent LGBTQ characters over its run.
-Producers of the show, such as Matt Groening and Al Jean, have expressed their opinion that LGBTQ representation in media is important, and that they seek to actively include it.
-Some characters, such as Julio, were created with their sexual orientation in mind, with it being central to their character.
 The show expanded its roster of openly LGBTQ characters through episodes in which prominent characters Patty Bouvier and Waylon Smithers came out in seasons 16 and 27, respectively.